Eaton Vance Management Has $53.66 Million Holdings in Brookfield Asset Management Inc. (NYSE:BAM)

 The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
 Shareholders of record on Friday, February 26th were given a $0.13 dividend.
 The ex-dividend date of this dividend was Thursday, February 25th.
 This represents a $0.52 dividend on an annualized basis and a dividend yield of 1.15%.
 This is an increase from Brookfield Asset Management’s previous quarterly dividend of $0.12.
 Brookfield Asset Management’s dividend payout ratio (DPR) is currently 27.75%.

 A number of brokerages have recently commented on BAM.
-JPMorgan Chase & Co. lowered their price objective on Brookfield Asset Management from $57.00 to $55.00 and set an “overweight” rating on the stock in a report on Monday, March 22nd.
+TheStreet raised Brookfield Asset Management from a “c+” rating to a “b-” rating in a report on Tuesday, March 23rd.
 Credit Suisse Group lowered Brookfield Asset Management from an “outperform” rating to a “neutral” rating and increased their price objective for the company from $52.00 to $54.00 in a report on Wednesday, March 31st.
-Zacks Investment Research raised Brookfield Asset Management from a “hold” rating to a “buy” rating and set a $47.00 price objective on the stock in a report on Wednesday, March 10th.
 TD Securities increased their price objective on Brookfield Asset Management from $57.00 to $63.00 and gave the company an “action list buy” rating in a report on Friday, February 12th.
-Finally, Royal Bank of Canada raised their target price on Brookfield Asset Management from $52.00 to $55.00 and gave the company an “outperform” rating in a report on Friday, February 12th.
+Zacks Investment Research raised Brookfield Asset Management from a “hold” rating to a “buy” rating and set a $47.00 target price on the stock in a report on Wednesday, March 10th.
+Finally, JPMorgan Chase & Co. lowered their target price on Brookfield Asset Management from $57.00 to $55.00 and set an “overweight” rating on the stock in a report on Monday, March 22nd.
 Two analysts have rated the stock with a hold rating, seven have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
 Brookfield Asset Management presently has an average rating of “Buy” and an average target price of $46.62.

 About Brookfield Asset Management